erikhinderer/couchbase-agent-operations-manager/README.md

 ## HTTPS / TLS

-The dashboard (nginx, port 5173→443) and the Operations Manager API (uvicorn, port 8090) both serve HTTPS by default, including the internal proxy hop nginx makes to the API.
+The dashboard (nginx, published on the standard HTTPS port 443) and the Operations Manager API (uvicorn, port 8090) both serve HTTPS by default, including the internal proxy hop nginx makes to the API.
 Each image bakes in a self-signed certificate at build time (`operations-manager/Dockerfile`,